UrriIsa/cpp-algorithms/kaprekarNumbers/README.md

    ```bash
    Dame el número de inicio:
    ```
-  [Which means "Give me the start number:"]
+  Which means : Give me the start number
 5. Interact by typing the number ranges you want to consider.
 6. When you want to stop the program, just type a character other than 'S' to exit.